Sanshain/rollup-plugin-macros-calculate/README.md

   }
 ```

- We don't need either fs or __dirname anymore.
+ We don't need either fs or `__dirname` anymore.
 But they are still present in the code and will cause an error in runtime.
-It turns out that we need to write a plugin ourselves that removes them (well, or use rollup-plugin-replace, for example).
+It turns out that we need to write a plugin ourselves that removes them (well, or use **rollup-plugin-replace**, for example).
 However, this will not solve the problem, because we need to get the filenames array from somewhere else, which should contain the module names for the dynamic require.
-And here we are faced with the need to write some kind of macro that should set this array of names to filenames in compile time
+And here we are faced with the need to write some kind of macro that should set this array of names to filenames in compile time.